krivoox/draw-folder-structure/README.md

 ![Extension Banner or Logo](./src/assets/drawstructurelogo.png)

-A Visual Studio Code extension that allows users to generate a visual representation in Markdown of the selected folder and file structure.
+A Visual Studio Code extension designed to visually represent your project's folder and file structure in Markdown format.
+Ideal for documentation and overview purposes, this tool simplifies the process of sharing and understanding project structures.
 This extension works with vscode version 1.81.0 or higher

-## Features
+## Key Features

-- **Quick Generation**: With a single click, get a Markdown representation of your folder structure.
+- **Quick and Easy Visualization**: Instantly generate a Markdown representation of your folder structure with a single click.
-- **Attractive Format**: Choose from many designs!
-The generated structure uses Unicode characters for a clear and aesthetic display.
-- **Seamless Integration**: Integrates directly into the VS Code file explorer context menu.
+- **Customizable Designs**: Choose from a variety of formats for your structure representation.
+- **Automatic Formatting**: Newly added automatic backticks wrapping for proper Markdown code formatting.
+- **Clipboard Integration**: Automatically copies the generated structure to the clipboard with user notification for easy pasting.
+- **Enhanced Usability**: Designed for convenience, making folder structure sharing effortless.

 ## Usage